Spirits who loved a most enjoyable public place, like to visit it or stay.

 His apparition is seen sitting on the ground on the patio area, near where he died alone.
 When approached, he looks up and vanishes.

 Before the fire?
 Probably so.
 After the fire and reconstruction?
 Unknown.
 There have been no reported incidents, perhaps because no one was working on the damaged Pagoda at night, when some activity has traditionally happened.
 Perhaps the spirits took a little holiday away from The Pagoda, because of all the construction and mess (Newport Art Museum).
-Or, perhaps the construction was a source of entertainment to watch!
+Or, perhaps the construction was a source of entertainment for them to watch!

 Time will tell though, if the spirits will become active again in the renovated, restored building.